hhuslamlab/website/docs/latex_guide.md

 In the above example, we are importing the package `inputenc`, which tells LaTeX which encoding to use to display letters, in this case`[utf8]` .
 UTF-8 is generally the default encoding, but should you wish to change it, you know which package to use.

-Packages are loaded in the order of how they are declared in the preamble and will overwrite each other, so things might seemingly break when you load packages that alter the same parameters.
+Packages are loaded in the order of how they are declared and will overwrite each other, so things might seemingly break when you load packages that alter the same parameters.
+Just experiment with where you have to place the package and see when it stops protesting.

 Packages along with settings  for their commands have to be declared in the `preamble`.